elliotlarson/dev-notes/golang-notes.md

 $ go get github.com/fatih/color
 ```

-The go compiler will look for a matching library in this order, quiting when it finds one that satisfies an import statement:
+The go compiler will look for a matching library in this order, quitting when it finds one that satisfies an import statement:

 1. standard library location: $GOPATH/src/pkg
 2. the current project: $GOROOT/src/your/project